 There are 3 ways to get involved in developing Bitcoin SV technical standards:

-A major strength of Bitcoin SV technical standards is that they are developed by the people that need them.
 Industry experts are involved at all stages of the standard development process, from deciding whether a new standard is needed, to defining all the technical content and reviewing and monitoring industry adoption once published.

 An open process to ensure that all parties interested are offered the opportunity to be actively involved in the standard development.
 The recommended solution is a result of a consensus-based approach that fully considers comments gathered from stakeholders during both the internal and public review phases.

 TSC standard development follows transparent procedures.
 The implementation of standards is monitored and recorded internally with a summary of technical decisions and comments received made publicly available.

 The proposer is defined as an individual or group of industry stakeholders who collectively identify the need for a standard.
 They submit a proposal to form a working group to help to improve Bitcoin SV utility.
 The proposer is tasked with identifying both the need and scope for the proposed standard [at this stage, the solution overview should not be too detailed, as the solution will be defined by the parties involved in writing the standard once in development if the submission is successful].

 The TSC will review the submission and if the proposal is successful, a working group will be formed to drive the standard to completion.